 I've seen too many job seekers pause their job search waiting for that offer they knew they were going to receive - the offer that didn't come from that employer.
 So they often lost both time and momentum.

-Once your job search is rolling along, keep at it until you have that job offer in your hand!
+Employers can take months to fill a job, with several rounds of interviews, reference checks, and more.
+As many as 30% of jobs are NEVER filled.
+So, once your job search is rolling along, keep at it until you have that job offer in your hand!
+Don't lose momentum!

 I've spoken with countless people who landed their job after initially being turned down for it.
 They followed up on the rejection, and were at the top of the list when something didn't work out with the "winning" applicant or when the next opening appeared.
 For tips on how to handle this situation, read Turning Rejection into Opportunity.